MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 SCREEN SHOT GOES HERE

-**Guides Analytics Power BI templates.** You can start analyzing your guide session and step visit data with the [Guides Analytics Power BI templates](analytics-ga-power-bi.md).
-[Learn how to set up Guides Analytics reports](analytics-ga-setup.md).
+**Guides Analytics Power BI templates.** You can start analyzing your guide session and step visit data with the [Guides Analytics Power BI templates](analytics-guide.md).
+For information on settings up Guide Analytics, see [Set up Guides Analytics reports](analytics-ga-setup.md).

 ## See also